parkermac/LO/obs/README.md

   - bottle 1930-2021 with gaps in the early years, has some Chl data
   - ctd 1965-2021

-- **ecology** Department of Ecology monthly repeat station data.
-Covers 2008-2017 for bottles and 2008-2019 for ctd casts.
-300-400 casts per year, monthly at 39 stations in Puget Sound and the coastal estuaries.
-Processing note: I added SA, CT, and DO (uM) to the processed bottle files using values interpolated from ctd casts.
-  - bottle 2008-2017, added SA, CT, DO from ctd casts
-  - ctd 2008-2019, has some Chl data

 - **ecology_nc** Department of Ecology monthly repeat station data.
 Covers 1999-2023 for both bottle and ctd casts.
 200-400 casts per year, monthly at up to ~50 stations in Puget Sound and the coastal estuaries.
 See the README in the associated folder for details.
 NOTE: this replaces the "ecology" source what was originally here.
   - bottle and ctd 1999-2023